The Hobbit: An Unexpected Journey | 2012

 The chase continues about 100 miles to the north, across the lands of Braemar Station in the Mackenzie Basin region off State Highway 8 between Lake Pukaki and Lake Tekapo, which is where Gandalf guides the Dwarves down through a crack in the rocks.

-Most of the aerial shooting was captured by a second unit, which was overseen by Andy Serkis, in between donning the motion capture suit to play Gollum.
+Most of the aerial shooting was captured by a second unit, overseen by Andy Serkis, in between donning the motion capture suit to play Gollum.

 Meanwhile, the Dwarves sneak quietly away to trek through the mountains, “over the edge of the Wild” at Pass Burn on the Mavora Walkway section of New Zealand’s national walkway Te Araroa, which runs the length of the country.
 In fact, Queenstown is a popular base for some of the world’s best hiking.
 Pass Burn connects the Mararoa Valley and the Greenstone Valley, just west of the northern part of Lake Wakatipu, on land owned by New Zealand’s Ngai Tahu Maori tribe and managed by the Department of Conservation, which permits public access.